sbesson/ome-ansible-training/_episodes/01-overview.md

 ---
-title: "What on earth is it?"
+title: "Overview"
-teaching: 10
+teaching: 15
 exercises: 0
 objectives:
-- "Describe the reverse instructional design process."
-- "Describe the purpose and implementation of formative assessments."
+- "Learn "
 keypoints:
-- "Lessons are design in four stages: conceptual, summative, formative, and connective."
+- "What is Ansible"
+- "What are inventory files"
+- "Where does Vagrant fit in?"
 ---

 This episode describes how we go about designing lessons and why.